silicon-optronics-inc/Tensorflow2-Self-Training-Defect-Detection-with-Severity-Score/object_detection/README.md

-# Object Detection Training Guide
+# Object Detection Tool Guide
-This document will explain how to use these programs to train the model and the parameters that need to be adjusted.
+This document will go through how to train the object detection model and use it for inference.

 ## Data Preparation
 Four types of files are needed.
 First two could be get if follow the instructions of [LabelImg github](https://github.com/tzutalin/labelImg).
 The last two files could be found under 'train/input/4_setting/'.